-As it turns out, the enquiring student, a young Mary Shelley, was actually, in fact, Dyson’s student.
+As it turns out, the inquiring student, a young Mary Shelley, was actually, in fact, Dyson’s student.
 On June 18th Lewis wrote back to her, jovially insisting that it is he who should apologise, for he had no idea that the student request had been a “Dysonian one.”
-Lewis gave her a schedule of reading and a time to meet, and tried to put her mind at ease by insisting that she was really intended to have a spot in his week.
-“In fact you were being crowded out by yourself,” he insisted, and the tutorials subsequently began.
+Lewis gave her a schedule of reading and a time to meet and tried to put her mind at ease by insisting that she was really intended to have a spot in his week.
+“In fact, you were being crowded out by yourself,” he insisted, and the tutorials subsequently began.

 Lewis begins his letter to her sensitively:

 If you are not, at the moment, too sick of me and all my kind to read further, it may be worth saying that you must not run away with the idea that you are a Fourth Class mind.

 He then took some time to explain her results.
 While she had done well on 19th-century literature, she received quite a poor mark on her Anglo-Saxon paper, which tilted her entire grade downward.
 Lewis does his best to put the results in context and even takes responsibility for his tutelage:

 Why your literature papers were not better I do not understand.
 I blame myself for not having exhorted more essays from you–but I doubt if that was the whole cause.
 You were very short and general.
 But I am quite clear in my own mind that you have not done yourself justice and that your real quality is far beyond the work you did in Schools.

 This is cold comfort to you with the world to face!–but at least it is said quite sincerely and not merely for the sake of consoling you.

 Try to forgive me both as an examiner and as a tutor.
 If there should at any time be any way in which I can be of use to you, let me know at once.
 Till then, good-bye and good luck.